gdmello/t.i.l/certificates.md

 In order to secure a webite to use SSL,
 * a certificate is required from a certificate authority (CA), or
 * the certificate is self-signed to bypass a CA.
+* A certificate is just a public key with additional information

 Self-signed Certificates
 ------------------------